Man killed defending family during home invasion

 “He was a good guy,” the woman said.

-The woman we spoke with said, even police were unable to determine how the two men got inside the home.
+The woman we spoke with said that police were unable to determine how the two men got inside the home.
 In addition, the intruders may have been hiding out in the attic, before attacking.

 If you know anything about this incident, you are urged to call CrimeStoppers at 901-528-CASH.